Return to the

 And compare them to these words: CALLIOPE, FOP, and BRACHIAL

 I don't know about you, but while I am certain that I "know" the first group of words, I would only say that I recognize and have some limited knowledge of the second group of words.
 Dale and O'Rourke (1986) described four levels of word knowledge, which they characterized with four statements:

 1. I never saw the word before

-2. I've heard of it, but I don't
+2. I've heard of it, but I don't know what it means

-I can tell you what it is related to
+3. I recognize it in context, and I can tell you what it is related to

 4. I know the word well